georgemarsh1809/georgemarsh1809/README.md

 - 👋 Hi, I’m George.
 An experienced App Support Engineer with extensive experience in development and UI/UX design!
-- 👀 I’m interested in computers, sustainability and philosophy!
+- 👀 I’m interested in tech, sustainability and philosophy!
 - 🌱 I’m currently learning ReactJS and Python!
 - 💞️ I’m looking to build my skills and land a Front End Developer job!